ava-labs/teleporter/contracts/validator-manager/MessageSpec.md

 ### `SubnetValidatorWeightUpdateMessage`

-Description: Acknowledges a validator weight update
+Description: Acknowledges a Validator weight update

 Signed by: P-Chain
 Consumed by: Validator Manager contract